mixer/developer-docs/pages/01.guides/02.chat/02.ChatBot/doc.md

         return new Mixer.ChatService(client).join(channelId).then(response => response.body);
     }
 ```
-We don't need to call this function just yet but for reference, when called this function will ask Mixer's servers for some connection information.
+We don't need to call this function yet but for reference, when called this function will ask Mixer's servers for some connection information.
 The response should look something like this:
 ```json
     {
         "endpoints":[